yunxiaomr/yunxiaomr.github.io/_pages/about.md

 # 🔥 News
+- [Aug.
+2026] &nbsp; Two papers were accepted to EMNLP2026 Main Conference, and one paper was accepted to the EMNLP2026 Findings.
 - [Apr.
 2026] &nbsp; One paper on neuro-symbolic logical reasoning and one paper on event causality identification are accepted by ACL 2026.
 - [Nov.
 2025] &nbsp; One journal paper on self-explaining rationalization is accepted by IEEE TKDE.
 - [Nov.
 2025] &nbsp; Welcome to our in-person meet-up at EMNLP 2025 in Suzhou, China!